acikgozmehmet/SatelliteGeodesyInCPP/README.md

 Contains utility for reading rinex navigation file and some more including estimation and creating plots...

 #### RinexObsFile
-Contains utility for reading rinex observation file and some more including estimation of coordinates epochwise
+Contains utility for reading rinex observation file and some more including creating plots.

 #### SinglePointPositioning
 Driver program for all the project